nazarena254/djangoHeroku/README.md

-How to Deploy Django Applications on Heroku Take-Aways.
+Deploy Django App on Heroku Take-Aways.
 =======================================================

-### Install heroku CLI
+## Install heroku CLI
 [Sign up](https://signup.heroku.com/) to Heroku.

 Then install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
 It is a command line tool to manage your Heroku apps